y2737924daohegua/corber/pages/workflow/icon_splash_management.md

 </widget>
 ```

-2: Manually hide the splash screen after your JS App has booted.
+2: Manually hide the splash screen after your JavaScript App has booted.
 Ember users can leverage the [corber-splash](https://github.com/isleofcode/ember-cordova-splash) service to hide the splashscreen in the afterModel hook.

 ```js
 // app/routes/application.js